-When a squirrel has chosen your garden for its daily meals, there’s a 50/50 chances he’s living in your attic too.
-If your garden is being damaged and you see some of the other signs mentioned above, you can assume your wildlife problem is squirrel.
+When a squirrel has chosen your garden for its daily meals, there is a 50/50 chances it's living in your attic or home.
+They tend to gather their supplies from their immediate surroundings whenever possible.
+If your garden is being damaged and you see other signs mentioned above, you can assume your wildlife problem is squirrels and react accordingly.

 What do you do if your garden is damaged?
-The only way to determine if garden damage is done by a squirrel is to either see him in action and combine this with a few other signs that he’s in your home.
+The only way to determine if garden damage was done by a squirrel is to either see him in action or combine this with a few other signs that he’s in your home.
 If you see a connection, you know it’s time to make the call.

 It’s pretty easy to determine if the footprints you’re seeing are from squirrels or not.
 The front paws have four fingers and are slightly shorter than the hind paws which have five fingers.

 You’ll see tracks in the snow, on your deck, in your garage, in your attic and even in your garden.
 You won’t always see squirrel footprints but if you do, just be aware that there’s a potential problem.

 What should you do if you see squirrel footprints?
 If you see footprints combined with a number of the other signs in this list it’s time to take action to protect yourself.

 Unlike raccoons, squirrels will chew through and gnaw different outdoor furniture like wooden lawn furniture, pool sidings and, deck railings.
 Because a squirrels teeth never stop growing they are constantly chewing.
 This helps strengthen their teeth as well as file them down.
 This is not only annoying and inconvenient but most likely a sign that they are living somewhere on your property, most likely your attic.